This genius biologist hails from the Krakow university. She's looking to find more exotic plants. Loves to read romance novels.

 - Mad Mathematician: The Naturalist-Mathematics perk is unique to herself.

-- Mad Scientist: Anna's weapon of choice is electrified, and she strikes fear in her enemies and occasionally even her allies.
+- Mad Scientist: Anna's weapon of choice is an electric prod, and she strikes fear in her enemies and occasionally even her allies.

 - Shock and Awe: She loves using electricity and electrical-based attacks, whether to inspire terror or simply fry her foes.

-- Stone Wall: Her defences (especially in speech) are quite good, but her attacks are on the lower side
+- Stone Wall: Her defenses (especially in speech) are quite good, but her attacks are somewhat lacking in power to start.

 This surgeon of the foreign legion learned how to handle a knife on the streets of Algiers.
 Wants to see the world.